 There are many different levels to teaching and learning pattern skills, here’s the developmental sequence for teaching patterning skills to your Preschool or Pre-K students.

 ~ Stage 4: Extend a pattern

 I would so add that a sixth stage could be created: Filling in a missing pattern pieces.

 5 Preschool Math Activities for Winter

 If you’re a regular reader, then you know how I love having a printable that will do multiple jobs.
 While this is a winter patterning activity, I’ll also share with your four additional ways to use this printable, beyond the straight-forward patterning work.

-- Free winter patterning cards (at the end of this post)
+- Free winter patterning cards

 - Colorful math manipulatives (optional)